Universal mind

-Universal mind or universal consciousness is a metaphysical concept suggesting an underlying essence of all being and becoming in the universe.
-It includes the being and becoming that occurred in the universe prior to the arising of the concept of Mind, a term that more appropriately refers to the organic, human aspect of universal consciousness.
-It addresses inorganic being and becoming and the interactions that occur in that process without specific reference to the physical and chemical laws that try to describe those interactions.
+The universal mind, or universal consciousness theory, is a metaphysical concept suggesting an individuating essence of all beings and becomings in the universe.
+It includes the being and becoming that occurred in the universe prior to the emergence of the concept of mind, or "persona" according to Carl Jung.
+This term refers to a singular, select consciousness within each being.
+The human aspect of universal (global) consciousness, in the opinion of Jacob Robert Davis, can network.
+It addresses psychological being and becoming.
+The interactions that occur in that process without specific reference to the physical and chemical laws that try to describe those interactions.
 Those interactions have occurred, do occur, and continue to occur.
 Universal consciousness is the source that underlies those interactions and the awareness and knowledge they imply.

 Introduction

-The concept of universal mind was presented by Anaxagoras, a Pre-Socratic philosopher who arrived in Athens some time after 480 BC.
+The concept of the universal mind was presented by Anaxagoras, a pre-Socratic philosopher who arrived in Athens some time after 480 BC.
 He taught that the growth of living things depends on the power of mind within the organisms that enables them to extract nourishment from surrounding substances.
 For this concept of mind, Anaxagoras was commended by Aristotle.
-Both Plato and Aristotle, however, objected that his notion of mind did not include a view that mind acts ethically, i.e. acts for the “best interests” of the universe.
+Both Plato and Aristotle, however, objected that his notion of mind did not include a view that mind acts ethically, i.e., acts for the “best interests” of the universe.

 The most original aspect of Anaxagoras's system was his doctrine of nous ("mind" or "reason").
-A different Greek word, gnósi (knowledge), better reflects what is observed in the wider world of organic and inorganic being than just the human world.
+A different Greek word, gnósi (knowledge), better reflects what is observed in the wider world of organic and inorganic beings than just the human world.